Nuxalk

-The Nuxalk people (Nuxalkmc; pronounced /sal/), also referred to as the Bella Coola, Bellacoola or Bilchula, are an Indigenous First Nation of the Pacific Northwest Coast, centred in the area in and around Bella Coola, British Columbia within their wider traditional territory: Kulhulmcilh.
-They speak the Nuxalk language (ItNuxalkmc).
+The Nuxalk people (Nuxalkmc; pronounced /blc/), also referred to as the Bella Coola, Bellacoola or Bilchula, are an Indigenous First Nation of the Pacific Northwest Coast, centred in the area in and around Bella Coola, British Columbia within their wider traditional territory: Kulhulmcilh.
+They speak the Nuxalk language (It7Nuxalkmc).
 Their on-reserve tribal government is the Nuxalk Nation.

 Name and tribes/groups

 The name "Bella Coola", often used in academic writing, is not preferred by the Nuxalk; it is a derivation of the neighbouring Wakashan-speaking coastal Heiltsuk people's name for the Nuxalk as bəlxwəlá or bḷ́xʷlá, meaning "stranger" (rendered plxwla in Nuxalk orthography).
 Within the Nuxalk language, "Nuxalkmc" is the term for the people, and "ItNuxalkmc" is the term for the language, and these terms are increasingly being used in English locally.

 The Nuxalk peoples, known today collectively as Nuxalkmc, are made up of lineages representing several ancestral villages within their territory.
 From Kimsquit, known as Sutslhm in the Nuxalk language, come the Sutslhmc.
 From the Dean River come the Nutl'lmc, as well as lineages from the upper Dean River.
 From South Bentinck Arm (Ats'aaxlh) come the Talyumc of Tallheo, from the villages at the Nuwikw, Talyu and Asiiqw rivers.
 From Kwatna Inlet (Kw'alhna) come the Kwalhnmc, from several villages.
 From King Island (Ista) come the Istamc, and from the Bella Coola River (Nuxalk) come the Nuxalkmc, from some twenty five Nuxalk villages extending all the way up to Stuwic and beyond up both the Atnarko and Talchako rivers.
 These were all gathered in their current location in the Bella Coola Valley (Nuxalk) by a combination of negotiation with Chief Pootlass and through government pressure, settling together based on cultural and linguistic similarities, reinforced by a large number of marriages arranged to ease the transition.
 As all these communities now resided on area of the lower Bella Coola river known as Nuxalk, they took the collective name of Nuxalkmc, and their language has also come to be knows as ItNuxalkmc.
-Not everyone settled within the current communities in that valley, and as such the Nuxalk share many family ties with their neighbours and beyond, most extensively with the Heiltsuk and with the Ulkatchot’en.
+Not everyone settled within the current communities in that valley, and as such the Nuxalk share many family ties with their neighbours and beyond, most extensively with the Heiltsuk in Waxvwuisaxv and with the Ulkatchot’en.